flatsheet/flatsheet.github.io/roadmap.md

 # Flatsheet v1.0 Roadmap
 A plan for Flatsheet v1.0.
 This document is still a work in progress.
 Feedback in the [GitHub issues queue for this site](https://github.com/flatsheet/flatsheet.github.io/issues) or sent to hi@flatsheet.io is welcome.

+## Refactor backend
+- Switch to using dat repos to store sheet data

 ## Concurrent editing
 - Show fields that collaborators are currently editing
 - Track which users edited which fields / track versions